A model for planar compacta and rational Julia sets: Motivations and Results

+When $K$ is the Julia set of a rational function $f$, the induced map $\widehat{f}$ reduced to $\Dc_K^{PC}$ is either trivial (when $\Dc_K^{PC}$ has a single element) or topologically mixing (when $\Dc_K^{PC}$ has more than one hence uncountably many elements).
+See \cite[Theorem 30]{BCO11} and \cite[Theorem 20]{BCO13} for earlier discussions in more restricted situations, where $K$ is assumed to be unshielded and $f$ is required to be a polynomial satisfying $f^{-1}(K)=K$.

 In order to prove Theorem \ref{invariance}, we shall analyze the closure of a symmetric relation $R_K$, called the {\bf Sch\"onflies relation} on $K$.
-This relation is closely related to the core decomposition $\Dc_K^{PC}$ \cite[Theorems 5 and 6]{LLY-2019}.
-See below for some basic notions and known results.
+By \cite[Theorems 5 and 6]{LLY-2019}, $\Dc_K^{PC}$ is determined by $R_K$.
+See below for more terminology and some basic results from the literature.